hashemihossein/bookstore/README.md

 - **Book Service**: Handles book-related operations (CRUD).
 - **Cart Service**: Manages the user's shopping cart.

+A **Database Seeder** for easy initialization of database collections via `GET` method at `/seeder` endpoint.
 A **Document Aggregator** is used to merge the Swagger documentation from all services, providing a unified API documentation accessible at `/api-docs`.

 Traefik is used as a reverse proxy and load balancer, managing the routing of requests to the appropriate services.
-The system also includes caching with Memcached to improve performance.

 ## Installation